krebisz/DataAnalyser/documents/MASTER_OPERATING_PROTOCOL.md

 - request clarification
 - halt progress due to misalignment

-Challenge is cooperative, not adversarial.
+Correction is cooperative, not adversarial.

 ------------------------------------------------------